bhbmaster/rhood/README.md

 Save order information to dat.pkl:

 ```
-python rhood.py --info --save
+python rhood.py --all-info --save
 ```

 Load order information from dat.pkl:

 ```
-python rhood.py --info --load
+python rhood.py --all-info --load
 ```

-Sidenote: saving and loading only makes sense if you also use --info/-i option
+Sidenote: saving and loading only makes sense if you also use --all-info/-i option
 Sidenote: -s is short for --save, -l is short for --load

 ## GENERATE CSVs